 - For those people with dexterity (hand functioning) problems, zips, clasps, belts and buttons can be a huge hindrance.
 If you need to get to the toilet quickly, make sure your clothing is easy to remove.
 As an example, try wearing pants with elastic waists.

 - If you’re having trouble transferring from a wheelchair to toilet, have difficulties sitting on a low toilet or have problems getting off a toilet you may need to seek advice from an occupational therapist.
 These professionals know how to make it easier for you to get on and off a toilet without hurting yourself or your carer.
 They can assist you in selecting the correct type of devices such as, grab bars and raised toilet seats.
-To find a local occupational therapist, either contact the Occupational Therapy Association of Australia or your local area health service.
+To find a local occupational therapist, either contact the Occupational Therapy New Zealand or your local area health service.
 You do not need to have a GP referral to see an Occupational Therapist, but your doctor may also be able to assist you in finding a local practitioner

 - When you’re out, make it a point to know where the restrooms are.
 That way you won’t have to waste time asking for directions if you need to go.
-The National Continence Program has a toilet map that you can use to plan your trips.
+Continence NZ has a toilet map that you can use to plan your trips.
 This map is especially helpful if you are traveling to and in unfamiliar places.
 You can also download a smart phone application from this site.
 This is a really fabulous map and it is regularly updated by both users and continence related organisations and professionals.